eviltrout/beards-of-magic/README.md

 Teleport the player to a certain place in the same room

 `Beards.teleport(x, y)`

+Load a new level, optionally start the player at position

+`Beards.loadRoom(url, x, y)`

 The call that tells the Beard engine to load and start the level